rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 - It provides a clear description of the elements of your behaviour rig, including their data types and geometries.
 - It provides a mapping between the NWB file and our database schema that allows us to automatically import data from the NWB file into our database.

-Sometimes, it is helpful to manually define this json rig outside antelope, and then import it into the database.
+Sometimes, it is helpful to manually define this json rig outside antelop, and then import it into the database.
 To do this, refer to the json schema in json-schema_.
 The general structure is not as complex as it seems, which we will describe shortly.

 However, to make things easier, we provide a graphical user interface to define your rig structure.
 This process is a bit fiddly and requires care to ensure your data gets imported correctly.
 However, note you will only ever need to do this a handful of times per lab, once for each behaviour rig you use, then all further features are fully automated!